-Pronounced “ay”.
-This word is the classic term used in everyday Canadian vernacular.
-Used to indicate that you don’t understand something, can’t believe something is true or if you want the person you’re speaking with to respond.
-It’s similar to the phrases “huh,” “right?” and “what?” commonly found in U.S. vocabulary.
+Pronounced “ay.”
+This word is used in everyday Canadian vernacular to indicate that you don’t understand something, can’t believe something is true or want the person you’re speaking with to respond.
+It’s similar to the phrases “huh,” “right?” and “what?” commonly used in the USA.

 “We’re gonna go tobogganing today, eh?”

 “The Beer Store and the LCBO [Liquor Control Board of Ontario] were closed today.”

-A loonie, the Canadian $1 coin, gets its name from the picture of the Canadian bird, the loon, that appears on one side of the coin.
-A toonie, the name for the $2 coin, gained a similar nickname to match the sound of the loonie.
-Spoiler alert: these loonies and toonies aren’t the same as that commonly known American childhood cartoon.
+A loonie, the Canadian one-dollar coin, gets its name from the picture of the Canadian bird, the loon, that appears on one side of the coin.
+A toonie, the name for the two-dollar coin, gained a similar nickname to match the sound of the loonie – not to be confused with the American cartoon Looney Tunes.

 “Yo, I’m short a toonie for the TTC.”

-Timmies refers to the much-loved (though, mediocre) fast-food coffee chain, Tim Hortons, which gets its name from a famous Canadian hockey player.
-If you don’t know or love Timmies, you’re not a true Canadian.
-And don’t forget the Timbits, or donut holes in layman’s terms, the perfect match with the popular double-double (see below for definition).
+Timmies refers to the fast-food coffee chain, Tim Hortons, named after co-founder, the late, great hockey player Tim Horton.
+If you don’t know and love Timmies, you’re not a true Canadian.
+And don’t forget the Timbits or donut holes – the perfect match for the popular double-double (see below for definition).

 “I’m gonna go to Timmies real quick and grab me a box of Timbits.”

 This bad boy is a Tim Hortons favorite: regular coffee with two creams and two sugars.
-And don’t forget to roll up the rim of the cup for the chance to win a prize in an annual competition, but it’s now gone online.
+Up until 2020, you could roll up the rim of the cup for the chance to win a prize in an annual competition, but it’s now gone online.

-“Mmm… I can’t start my day without my morning double-double and jelly filled dutchie.”
+“Mmm… I can’t start my day without my morning double-double and jelly-filled dutchie [square doughnut].”

 This term is commonly used to refer to a case of 24 beers.
 Don’t be surprised when a friend asks you to pick one up on the way over.

 “I’m on my way to the Beer Store to pick up a two-four.”